-Tony Hill is the Director of Corporate Development & Principal Investments, at Barclays, based in Wilmington, Delaware.
+Tony Hill is the Managing Director Strategy & Transformation at Grant Thornton.
+He previously was the Director of Corporate Development & Principal Investments, at Barclays, based in Wilmington, Delaware.
 Prior to his work at Barclays, Tony has spent over ten years developing strategic initiatives and planning frameworks for public and private financial institutions, including ING Direct, Prudential Equity Group, and JPMorgan Chase.

 Tony is a graduate of Bucknell University with a Bachelor of Arts in Economics and has been a resident of Landenberg, Pennsylvania, with his wife, Janeen, since 2013.
 Prior to moving to Pennsylvania, Tony resided in Wilmington, Delaware and has been actively involved in the community since moving to Delaware.